Logo

 31 Facts About Ian Blackford

-Ian Blackford was born on 14 May 1961 and is a Scottish politician who served as Leader of the Scottish National Party in the House of Commons from 2017 to 2022.
+Ian Blackford was born on 14 May 1961 and is a Scottish politician and investment banker who served as leader of the Scottish National Party in the House of Commons from 2017 to 2022.

 2.

-Ian Blackford has been the Member of Parliament for Ross, Skye and Lochaber since 2015.
+Ian Blackford served as the Member of Parliament for Ross, Skye and Lochaber from 2015 to 2024.

 3.